webdevhamid/bankist/README.md

 # Bankist Application

-A modern bankist app with great design and functionality.
+A modern bankist app with modern design and functionality.

 ### User 1
   - USER_NAME: ah